Extensive Home Recording Studio Equipment List

 The iPad doesn't come with a standard USB port so you will need to get a CCK (Camera Connection Kit) if you want to use it with any USB microphones or audio interfaces.

-One important thing to note is that although you can get generic brand CCK devices you really should only get the Apple CCK for recording audio because many people have found in the past that generic ones don't always continue working properly, or at all, when your version of iOS is upgraded.
-Also, the amount of power provided to USB by the iPad is limited, so it's best if your USB devices supply they're own power.
+One important thing to note is that although you can get generic brand CCK devices you should only get the Apple CCK for recording audio.
+Many people have found that generic ones don’t always continue working properly when your version of iOS is upgraded.

 Android